fbarresi/LearningPython/README.md

-# PythonExercises
+# LearningPython
-Repository of python exercices for beginners
+Repository for a Python presentation with training